status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 If you have a state and a block file available, you can start the node using the finalized checkpoint options:

 ```
-# Obtain a state and a block from a REST API - these must be in SSZ format:
+# Obtain a state and a block from a Beacon API - these must be in SSZ format:

 curl -o state.32000.ssz -H 'Accept: application/octet-stream' http://localhost:5052/eth/v2/debug/beacon/states/32000
 curl -o block.32000.ssz -H 'Accept: application/octet-stream' http://localhost:5052/eth/v2/beacon/blocks/32000